aardappel/lobster/lobster/docs/source/philosophy.md

 -   Separate out the Lobster language from the engine even better, so it's easier for people to use Lobster for entirely different purposes.

--   Allowing for multiple simultanuous VMs and simultanuous windows (cleaning up global state for that), which relates to being able to add threading features and potentially write a visual debugger in Lobster itself.
+-   Allowing for multiple simultaneous VMs and simultaneous windows (cleaning up global state for that), which relates to being able to add threading features and potentially write a visual debugger in Lobster itself.